Supplemental Security Income:

 Agency Affected: Social Security Administration

 Comments: SSA disagreed with this recommendation.
 In August 2018, SSA noted it already requires staff to meet with SSI recipients regularly and instructs staff to discuss relevant work incentives, and that there is no indication that staff are not providing youth with appropriate work incentive information.
 However, SSA did not explain how it knows or ensures that staff are providing this information and SSA policies do not instruct staff to consistently convey information to youth and families on how work may or may not affect age 18 redetermination.
 SSA also reported that Work Incentives Planning and Assistance (WIPA) projects must prioritize working with youth who are referred to them.
 While we recognize the important role that WIPA projects play in providing work incentives counseling to SSI youth, as we previously reported, WIPA projects have limited capacity for serving youth along with other SSI recipients and disability insurance beneficiaries.
-SSA also reported in August 2018 that it planned to send a recently-updated brochure-containing information in English or Spanish on age-18 redeterminations, impact of earnings on benefits, work incentives and contact information-to over 350,000 transition-age SSI recipients.
-In June 2019, SSA reported it further updated this brochure to include information on SSA work incentives that may allow recipients who work to keep their Medicaid benefits.
-While this is a positive step, we previously reported that written information may not be sufficient for conveying complex information.
-As of June 2019, SSA continued to disagree with this recommendation, noting that the specific strategy suggested in the recommendation is too resource consuming given the current state of its operational workloads.
-We acknowledge that it may be challenging for SSA to ensure staff across its offices consistently and accurately explain complex program rules pertaining to work and work incentives.
-At the same time, field office staff are both obliged and best-positioned to explain these rules.
-Moreover, in response to an SSA request for Information, SSA received a range of feedback on how it might improve transition outcomes for youth on SSI through better communication, suggesting that SSA's current communication strategies may not be sufficiently effective.
+In June 2019, SSA reported it had updated a brochure-containing information in English or Spanish on age-18 redeterminations, impact of earnings on benefits, work incentives and contact information to include information on SSA work incentives that may allow recipients who work to keep their Medicaid benefits.
+As of February 2020, the agency reported that it began sending this brochure to approximately 358,000 youth between the ages of 14 and 17 who receive SSI, and made this brochure available on its website.
+SSA also reported that it has begun exploring ways to better utilize social media to reach youth.
+While these are positive steps, we previously reported that written information may not be sufficient for conveying complex information.
+GAO continues to believe that SSA field office staff are both obliged and best-positioned to explain these rules.
+Moreover, in response to an SSA request for information in January 2018, SSA received public feedback on how it might improve transition outcomes for youth on SSI through better communication, suggesting that SSA's current communication strategies may not be sufficiently effective.
 We will consider closing this recommendation when SSA has taken further steps to ensure field staff are providing consistent and accurate information.

 Recommendation: The Acting Commissioner of the Social Security Administration should analyze options to improve communication about SSA-administered work incentives and the implications of work on SSI benefits, with a goal of increasing understanding of SSI program rules and work incentives among transition-age youth and their families.
 This should include, but not necessarily be limited to, updating SSAs procedures for staff meeting with SSI applicants, recipients, and their families to regularly and consistently discuss - when applicable--how work incentives can prevent reductions in benefit levels and how work history is considered during eligibility redeterminations.